Recycling and Waste ServicesSèrvices d’Èrcycliéthie et d’Salop’thies

 - You can recycle broken glass bottles and jars.

-Do not throw away glass in your general waste because it cannot be processed at the Energy from Waste facility.
+Do not throw away glass in your general rubbish bin as it cannot be processed at the Energy Recovery Facility.
 Glass will melt during the incineration process, cool and then set.
 It must be removed manually and can cause severe mechanical problems.

-Your general refuse will be collected once a week
+Your general rubbish will be collected once a week

 You will need your own wheelie or regular bin to leave outside your home for collection.

-You can purchase bins from several retailers across the Island, we recommend wheelie bins as these can hook onto the mechanical lift on the refuse truck and are much safer for the refuse collectors to empty.
+You can purchase bins from several retailers across the Island, we recommend wheelie bins as these are much safer for the refuse collectors to empty.